orb-lang/helm/doc/md/helm/historian.md

 local Set = require "set:set"
 ```

 ```lua
 local File = require "fs:fs/file"
 local Dir  = require "fs:fs/directory"
 ```

 ```lua
 local Historian = meta {}
 Historian.HISTORY_LIMIT = 2000
 ```

 ## Persistence

-This defines the persistence model for bridge.
+This defines the persistence model for bridge\.

 ### SQLite battery

--  #Todo write a migration to convert timestamps to use this format:
+\-  \#Todo write a migration to convert timestamps to use this format:

-   -  strftime('%Y-%m-%dT%H:%M:%f', 'now'))
+   \-  strftime\('%Y\-%m\-%dT%H:%M:%f', 'now'\)\)

-      This replaces CURRENT_TIMESTAMP in the DEFAULT clause.
+      This replaces CURRENT\_TIMESTAMP in the DEFAULT clause\.

--  Then start using that instead, to get millisecond resolution.
+\-  Then start using that instead, to get millisecond resolution\.
-   Sorting by line_id is better anyway, but we should get as much
+   Sorting by line\_id is better anyway, but we should get as much
-   resolution out of the machine as we can.
+   resolution out of the machine as we can\.

--  #Todo write a migration to fix some of these silly table names:
+\-  \#Todo write a migration to fix some of these silly table names:
-   -  The repl table is mostly a line, and the result table is a repr,
+   \-  The repl table is mostly a line, and the result table is a repr,
-      these could and should just be a line table with line.line and a
+      these could and should just be a line table with line\.line and a
-      result table with result.result.
+      result table with result\.result\.

 #### Create tables

 The schema with the highest version number is the one which is current for
-that table.
-The table will of course not have the ``_n`` suffix in the
+that table\.
+The table will of course not have the `_n` suffix in the
-database.
-The number is that of the migration where the table was recreated.
+database\.
+The number is that of the migration where the table was recreated\.

-Other than that, SQLite lets you add columns and rename tables.
+Other than that, SQLite lets you add columns and rename tables\.

-When this is done, it will be noted.
+When this is done, it will be noted\.

 ```lua
 local create_project_table = [[